raheenulhasan/credential-manager-dapp/README.md

-# Election - DAPP Tutorial
+# Credential Manager - DAPP Tutorial
 Build your first decentralized application, or Dapp, on the Ethereum Network with this tutorial!

 Full Free Video Tutorial:**